 Repairing this damage can cost you thousands of dollars, depending on the severity.
 For example, replacing a single panel could cost upwards of $1,000.

 Consider bird proofing solar panels with netting or spikes to avoid these costly repairs.
-This relatively inexpensive investment can save you much money in the long run.
+This relatively inexpensive investment can save you a lot of money in the long run.

 Reduced solar panel efficiency